-Information barriers (IB) are policies that an admin can configure to prevent individuals or groups from communicating with each other.
-IB is useful if, for example, one department is handling information that shouldn't be shared with other departments or a group needs to be prevented, or isolated, from communicating with anyone outside of that group.
+Information barriers (IBs) are policies that an admin can configure to prevent individuals or groups from communicating with each other.
+IBs are useful if, for example, one department is handling information that shouldn't be shared with other departments.
+IBs are also useful when a group needs to be isolated or prevented from communicating with anyone outside of that group.

 - Information barrier groups cannot be created across tenants.

-- Using bots, AAD apps, and some APIs to add users is not supported in version 1.
+- Using bots, Azure Active Directory (Azure AD) apps, APIs to send activity feed notifications, and some APIs to add users is not supported in version 1.

-- Private channels are compliant to information barrier policies that you configure.
+- Private channels are compliant to information barriers policies that you configure.

-The primary driver for information barriers comes from the financial services industry.
-The Financial Industry Regulatory Authority (FINRA) reviews information barriers and conflicts of interest within member firms and provides guidance as to how to manage such conflicts (FINRA 2241, Debt Research Regulatory Notice 15-31.
+The primary driver for IBs comes from the financial services industry.
+The Financial Industry Regulatory Authority (FINRA) reviews IBs and conflicts of interest within member firms and provides guidance about managing such conflicts (FINRA 2241, Debt Research Regulatory Notice 15-31.

-However, since introducing information barriers, many other areas have found them to be useful.
+However, since introducing IBs, many other areas have found them to be useful.
 Other common scenarios include:

 - Education: Students in one school aren't able to look up contact details for students of other schools.

-- Legal: Maintaining confidentiality of data obtained by the lawyer of one client from being accessed by a lawyer for the same firm representing a different client.
+- Legal: Maintaining the confidentiality of data that is obtained by the lawyer of one client and preventing it from being accessed by a lawyer for the same firm who represents a different client.

 - Government: Information access and control are limited across departments and groups.